shreyankabasak/bitechs-aiinterviewer/README.md

 - **[Lovable](https://lovable.dev)** — generated and iterated the entire frontend (React/TypeScript/Tailwind), from the initial build through several rounds of bug fixes, UI polish, and backend integration, prompted throughout the hackathon window.
 - **Claude (Anthropic)** — used for planning the app spec before the first Lovable prompt, writing and refining every subsequent Lovable prompt, debugging deployment and integration issues (GitHub/Vercel/Render setup), and reviewing/fixing bugs found during testing (including the response-scoring logic and a backend follow-up loop).
-- **Gemini (Google)** — powers the live backend: real-time interview question generation and response scoring, called from the FastAPI backend via `gemini-flash-latest`.
+- **Grok (xAI)** — powers the live backend: real-time interview question generation and response scoring, called from the FastAPI backend via `grok-beta`.
+(Gemini was tried first but was switched out after hitting response length/token-limit errors.)
-- **ChatGPT** — *(used by the team during backend development — add specifics here, e.g. which parts it helped with)*
+- **ChatGPT** — used to independently test and verify the app's scoring behavior across different assigned roles, checking that questions and readiness scores were working correctly for each.

 The full prompt-by-prompt log — every prompt sent, what it produced, and what was kept or modified — is in [PROMPTS.md](./PROMPTS.md) at the repo root.